canonical/lxd/doc/reference/storage_drivers.md

 LXD uses this mechanism to transfer instances and snapshots between servers.

 This optimized transfer is available only when transferring volumes between storage pools that use the same storage driver.
-When transferring between storage pools that use different drivers or drivers that don't support optimized instance transfer, LXD uses rsync to transfer the individual files instead.
+When transferring between storage pools that use different drivers or drivers that don't support optimized instance transfer, LXD uses `rsync` to transfer the individual files instead.

-When using rsync, you can specify an upper limit on the amount of socket I/O by setting the `rsync.bwlimit` storage pool property to a non-zero value.
+When using `rsync`, you can specify an upper limit on the amount of socket I/O by setting the `rsync.bwlimit` storage pool property to a non-zero value.

 ## Recommended setup